neovide/neovide/website/docs/maintainer-cookbook.md

   Cargo.lock` to make sure releases stay reproducible ([#1628](https://github.com/neovide/neovide/issues/1628), [#1482](https://github.com/neovide/neovide/issues/1482))**
+6. Check that `cargo publish --workspace --dry-run` works If necessary, you might have to bump the version number for the `neovide-derive` crate as well.
-6. Create a commit called `Bump version to $tag`
+7. Create a commit called `Bump version to $tag`
-7. Push and wait for CI to complete (will take around 25 minutes)
+8. Push and wait for CI to complete (will take around 25 minutes)
-8. Run `cargo build --frozen`
+9. Run `cargo build --frozen`

 In the meantime, you can look through the previous commits to see if you missed anything.